Joint detection and matching of feature points in multimodal images: Introduction

-In this work we propose a CNN-based metric learning approach for unimodal feature points matching, that estimates the similarity of pairs of image patches acquired by different sensors.
-In particular, we extend the Siamese architecture and present the Hybrid CNN architecture consisting of both a Siamese\textit{\ }sub-network and a dual-channel\textit{\ } non-weight-sharing \textit{asymmetric} sub-network.
-The use of the asymmetric sub-network is due to the inherent asymmetry in the multisensor matching problem, where the heterogeneous inputs might differ significantly, and thus require different processing implemented by the \textit{asymmetric} sub-network.
+In particular, we present the Hybrid CNN architecture consisting of both a Siamese\textit{\ }sub-network and a dual-channel\textit{\ }non-weight-sharing asymmetric sub-network.
+The use of the asymmetric sub-network is due to the inherent asymmetry in the multisensor matching problem, where the heterogeneous inputs might differ significantly, and thus require different processing implemented by the asymmetric sub-network.
 In particular, each branch of the asymmetric sub-network estimates a \textit{modality-specific} adaptive representation of the multisensor patches.

-Thus, we aim to leverage both the joint and disjoint information in the multimodal images, using the Siamese and Asymmetric subnets, respectively.
+Thus, we aim to leverage both the joint and disjoint attributes in the multimodal images, using the Siamese and Asymmetric subnets, respectively.
 Siamese sub-networks were previously shown \cite{Aguilera_cvprw_2016} to yield accurate matching results, and are outperformed by the proposed Hybrid scheme.
-The Siamese and Asymmetric subnets are optimized by corresponding auxiliary losses, and their outputs are merged and optimized to yield the final results.
-We derive a corresponding hard mining scheme to improve the classification accuracy and training convergence.
+The Siamese and Asymmetric subnets are trained by corresponding losses, and their outputs are merged and optimized to yield a fused image representation.

 In particular, we propose the following contributions: